Location

 L'histoire du village

-Chailly-en-Bière is a rural and historical town in the Seine-et-Marne department, whose development is closely linked to its agricultural character and proximity to the village of Barbizon, famous for its school of painting.
+Chailly-en-Bière is a rural and historical town in the Seine-et-Marne department, whose development is closely linked to its proximity to the village of Barbizon, famous for its school of painting.

 From the very beginning, Chailly-en-Bière was primarily agriculturally based.
 Most of its inhabitants received subsidies from working in the fields and raising livestock, a rural tradition that lasted even after the beginning of industrialisation in the 19th century.
 Despite the changes caused by the latter and modernisation in its various forms, Chailly-en-Bière was able to conserve its agricultural and architectural heritage.
 In addition, the “Fromagerie” farm, distillery and the surrounding countryside, immortalised by the Barbizon painters, participate in the site’s rich history.
-Today, Chailly-en-Bière remains a living illustration of the delightful combination between an agricultural past and an artistic heritage, which contributes in creating its rural legacy and has made the village a place of interest for both history lovers as well as art enthusiasts.
+Today, Chailly-en-Bière remains a living illustration of an artistic heritage, which contributes in creating its rural legacy and has made the village a place of interest for both history lovers as well as art enthusiasts.

 L'histoire de la ferme de la Fromagerie